1. Home

 Figures based on customers on a standard variable tariff with single-rate electric meter, paying by Direct Debit.
 Ofgem publishes rates for other customer types, including those who pay on receipt of their bills, or through a prepayment meter.

 Standing charges have been steadily increasing over the past few years.
-This is because in the past, the per unit (kWh) cost [link] of your energy was enough to cover the supplier costs.
+This is because in the past, the per unit (kWh) cost of your energy was enough to cover the supplier costs.

 Now, however, they’re transferring more of those costs to the fixed daily standing charges.
 This penalises households who use less gas and electricity, and has led Ofgem to launch a review into standing charges.
+It has now published its findings and next steps.

 Yes.
 They’re included as part of prepayment energy tariffs.
 This means that even if you have no credit on your meter, your supplier still charges you daily.
 When you next top up, your credit should cover any standing charges you owe.
 The remaining balance covers the cost of the energy you use.

 Pay particular attention to your gas meter – even when the central heating is switched off, you’re liable for the daily charge.
-This can quickly add up – the gas daily standing charge costs around £7.12 a month, for example.
+This can quickly add up – the gas daily standing charge costs around £10.59 a month, for example.

 Yes - they’re few and far between at the moment but could increase in 2026.
 These types of tariffs may have no standing charge or simply charge £0.00 for them.
 Note that tariffs with zero standing charges usually charge a higher cost per kWh for each unit of energy you use, so carefully consider whether you're going to save money by signing up to one.